matttang7/CLEF2022-Task1/task1/README.md

 To launch the baseline script run the following:
 > python3 baselines/subtask_1a.py --train-file-path=<path_to_your_training_data> --test-file-path=<path_to_your_test_data_to_be_evaluated> --subtask=<name_of_the_subtask> --lang=<language_of_the_subtask_1a><br/>

-All baselines will be trained on the training tweets and the performance of the model was evaluated on the dev_test tweets.
+All baselines will be trained on the training tweets and the performance of the model was evaluated on the test tweets.
 <!-- The MAP score of both baselines are as follows:<br/>
 | Model | English | Arabic | Spanish | Bulgarian |
 | :---: | :---: | :---: | :---: | :---: |